pyinvoke/invoke/sites/docs/concepts/library.rst

 Using Invoke as a library
 =========================

-While most of its documentation involves the user/CLI facing use cases of task management and command execution, Invoke was designed for its constituent parts to be usable independently by advanced users - either out of the box or with a minimum of extra work.
+While most of our documentation involves the user/CLI facing use cases of task management and command execution, Invoke was designed for its constituent parts to be usable independently by advanced users - either out of the box or with a minimum of extra work.
 CLI parsing, subprocess command execution, task